Mehgugs/lacord/docs/util.logger.md

 #### *integer* `mode(x)`

 Sets the colour mode the logger uses.
+To highlight text enclose it in `$ ;`.

 - *integer* `x`
     The colour mode, valid values are:
     - `0` no colouring.
     - `3` colouring using standard color codes.
     - `8` colouring using 8 bit ansi codes.
-    - `24` colouring using 24 bit ansi codes.

 #### *nothing* `info(fmt, ...)`